We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Delay in diagnosis: 1.5 years

-3 months later, I felt the tongue pain and the cancer was back.
+3 months later, I felt tongue pain and the cancer was back.
 The doctor explained that a ‘tendril’ was probably left behind in the first surgery, that went undetected.
 Another portion of my tongue was removed.
 I begin radiation soon.
 It encourages me to hear about other survivors.
 God bless you all!

 If only I knew a lump in the neck could be a sign of oral cancer.
 My goal is to recover and play the pipes again.
 My twelve year old son is getting the Gardasil shot for sure!

 Four years after I had breast cancer, I was diagnosed with Stage IV base of tongue cancer.
 Chemo and radiation followed.
-I never met another woman who had been through what I’d been through until I met you, Eva.
+I’d never met another woman who had been through what I’d been through until I met you, Eva.
 I believe people do come together out of the clear blue sky for some greater purpose.
-7 years later, I was diagnosed with parotid gland cancer.
+Seven years later, I was diagnosed with parotid gland cancer.
 Full recovery expected.
 Diligence in follow-ups paid off and this one was caught early!

 Precautionary radiation did more damage than good.
 I have a half-dollar-size hole in the roof of my mouth that requires a prosthesis for eating and speaking.
 Cancer free 4 1/2 yrs.
 When all is said and done; the most important thing is that I am still here for my kids (now 22,14,7)!!!